estuary/flow/site/docs/concepts/collections.md

 and types of all keyed document locations, and will report an error if the location could not exist, or could exist with the wrong type.

-Flow itself doesn't mind if a keyed location could have multiple types, so long as they're each of the allowed types: an `integer` or `string` for example.
+Flow itself doesn't mind if a keyed location has multiple types, so long as they're each of the allowed types: an `integer` or `string` for example.
 Some materialization [connectors](connectors.md), however, may impose further type restrictions as required by the endpoint.